a woman sitting on a bench looking at a skyline

 Business and work culture in Australia

 Employment opportunities in Australia can provide international professionals with numerous job prospects.
-The country’s employment sectors include technology, healthcare, engineering, marketing, advertising, and finance.
-Major cities such as Sydney, Melbourne, and Brisbane are business hubs, offering job openings and chances to build professional networks.
+The country’s employment sectors include technology, healthcare, engineering, marketing, advertising and finance.
+Major cities such as Sydney, Melbourne and Brisbane are business hubs, offering job openings and chances to build professional networks.

 The work environment in Australia is vibrant and dynamic.
 The country's strong economy and commitment to work–life balance combines professionalism and laid-back charm.
 In terms of workplace attire, the country typically upholds a business-casual dress code, with a strong emphasis on personal grooming and hygiene.